-The EASM PhD Student Seminar is a two-day international seminar taking place from Tuesday the 15th of September to Wednesday the 16th of September, 2020.
-It is held prior to the 28th European Sport Management Conference in London (16th to 19th of September, 2020).
+The EASM PhD Student Seminar is a two-day international seminar taking place from Monday the 14th of September to Wednesday the 16th of September, 2020.
 The seminar aims at gathering doctoral students in the field of sport management from all over the world for mutual discussions, presentations of their research projects and feedback from senior scholars.
 Another important element is the creation of networks which hopefully encourage future joint research projects across nations and the establishment of fruitful social relations.
-The seminar takes advantage of being scheduled prior to the European Sport Management Conference by inviting leading scholars from the field of research to join the seminar as keynote speakers.

 Applications must be submitted via ConfTool.
 The application period starts on 31st of January.
 Applicants, who submit before 15th of March will receive a response (acceptance/rejection) until 27th March.
 First time attendees are given priority.
 Since a maximum of 20 PhD students can participate in the seminar, we encourage submissions in this first period.
 Further submissions will be possible until 31st of May, if there are still free spots available and will be processed on a first come-first served basis.
 The participation in the Virtual PhD Student Seminar 2020 is free of charge.

 Your application must include a short presentation (abstract of max.
 400 words, excluding references) of the PhD project including a brief presentation of the problem statement, research field, as well as theoretical and methodological considerations.
 Furthermore, applicants must indicate the name(s) of their supervisor(s) and their institutional affiliation and the status of their project (e.g. at the beginning, halfway or at the end; please use the filed ‘Remark/Message from the Authors to the Programme Committee and Chairs ‘ for this information).

 After confirmation of acceptance, participants need to register for the seminar via the official conference booking system.
 Deadline for registration is 27th of June, 2020.
 If no registration is made until that date, the spot will be made available for students on the waiting list.